|January 01, 2025 - December 31, 2025

 Located just a stones throw from the Cathedral we are bang in the centre of the city albeit on a quiet residential street.The apartment is located on the third floor and is a duplex..
 The floor area is 72sq metres approx. As you enter, the separate kitchen is on the left.
 The main sitting room looks out on a large private courtyard.
 There is an internal stairs to the bedroom, which contains one double bed, is over the main living room.
 The internal stairs makes it unsuitable for young children.
 The bathroom has just been refurbished and contains a shower, bidet, toilet and washbasin.
 It is simply decorated with plain white walls and marble floors.
 Over the years we have added a number of pictures and an increasing number of books.
 There is a washing machine and a fridge which we use and a working cooker which we don't, preferring to eat out.
 We have bought a microwave with our visitors in mind but must confess to not using it ourselves yet!
 The heatwave of 2015 led to the purchase of a free standing fan to boost the air con.The house itself was built in 1800 and the façade and other major works were carried out in 1868.It features in the Architectural Guide to Granada as a sympathetic conversion.
 The first picture shows the main marble patio.Others show the second private patio visible from the living room window.
 The apartment is on the third floor accessed by a marble staircase (67 steps) and there is no lift.
 It is located directly across the street from the Law Faculty and the charming well tended Botanic Garden.
 It is close to a vibrant night life but is a quiet place and most of the other residents are older people with a low tolerance for noise.
 One of our favourite restaurants is the Botanico on Calle Malaga on the corner.
 While there is no internet access in the apartment the Botanico has wifi and the staff are very helpful.
 There are charming squares and historic buildings too numerous to mention all around.

-We use it as a holiday home, the public swimming pool at Fuentenueva is a 15 minute walk away with sitting out area and cafe bar.
-Sadly this appears to be closed at the moment.
+We use it as a holiday home, the public swimming pool at Fuentenueva is a 15 minute walk away with sitting out area and cafe.
+This is currently closed for renovation but is scheduled to re open in 2024.
 There are two late night shops nearby but we have rarely cooked and while there is an oven hob and microwave the kitchen contents are basic.

 No wifi but free wifi available in the Cafe/Bar of the Reina Cristina Hotel on Tablas or the Botanico on Malaga.